Our Mission Statement

 The Summer Institute for the Gifted is a program of the National Society for the Gifted & Talented, (NSGT), a not-for-profit 501(c)(3) organization created to enable and empower gifted, talented, and high potential youth, in the United States and abroad, to celebrate and maximize their unique potential through membership in the National Society for the Gifted and Talented.

-Now in our 29th year of providing programs for academically talented and gifted students, we are more committed than ever to our incredible students.
-In this 2013 catalog, you will find information about our campuses, our programs and services, and, most importantly, our courses.
-As you read through this information, we think you will become as excited as we are about SIG as our programs are thoughtfully designed for gifted and academically
+On our website, you will find information about our campuses, our programs and services, and, most importantly, our courses.
+As you read through this information, we think you will become as excited as we are about SIG, as our programs are thoughtfully designed for gifted and academically talented students, resulting in the memorable SIG experience.

 President, Summer Institute for the Gifted